-Managing a difficult airway might not be terribly difficult for an experienced EMT in the back of an ambulance.
+Managing a difficult airway might not be terribly challenging for an experienced EMT in the back of an ambulance.
 But what if you’re treating someone in the snow?
 Or you’re tending to a patient in the blazing summer heat?
-You need to be prepared to manage the elements and provide exceptional service, even when you’re physically uncomfortable.
-This of course requires having the right materials in your kit, but also training that allows you to feel comfortable when your environment is anything but.
+You must be prepared to deal with the elements and provide exceptional service, even when you’re physically uncomfortable.
+This requires having the right materials in your kit.
+It also involves training that allows you to feel comfortable when your environment is anything but.

 3. Training When Initial Treatment Fails

 In training scenarios, treatment works and patients recover.
-But what about the real world, in which initial treatment may fail, or a patient might develop a secondary complication?
+But what about the real world where initial treatment may fail, or a patient might develop a secondary complication?
 Good training focuses on what can go wrong, rather than always highlighting treatment that goes right.
 Work your way through the next line of interventions when the first one fails, so that when it happens in the real world, you are able to make quick, clear decisions.

 4. Training in Chaotic Scenarios